avengineers/UseblocksUserday2025/chapters/05_x-as-code.md

 ![](images/lc_dir_tree.png)<!-- .element: class="fragment" data-fragment-index="2" -->

 Note:
+<span style="color: grey;">*(Jochen)*</span>

-Here we can see again in detail what we have to do for SWE.3 and SWE.4.
+Here we can see in detail what we have to do for SWE.3 and SWE.4.

-We write the units in C and test them with Google Test or something similar, of course, we have that under control.
+We write the units in C and test them with Google Test or something similar.

 We create the documentation including the software detailed design with Sphinx and Restructured Text, also easy.